 Once you've been accepted onto a degree course, exchange programme or intensive French language course, your host institution in France will send you a letter of acceptance/admission.
 Once you've received it, you can start the visa application procedure.

-If your stay is longer than 3 months (90 days), you will need a visa.
-British citizens are allowed to stay in France without a visa for up to 90 days within an 180-day period.
+British citizens are allowed to stay in France without a visa for up to 90 days (3 months) within an 180-day period (6 months).
 If you are not a British citizen, use our visa wizard to see if you need one.
-If you are a EU or French citizen, you don't need a visa.
+If you are a EU citizen, you don't need a visa.

 A long-stay student visa (VLS-TS) is compulsory if you fit one of those categories: